jim-collier/x9git/contributing.md

 Enhancement suggestions are tracked as [GitHub issues](https://github.com/jim-collier/gitsby/issues).

-- Use a **clear and descriptive title** for the issue to identify the suggestion.
+- Use a clear and descriptive title.
-- Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
+- Describe the suggestion step by step, in as much detail as you can.
-- **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-At this point you can also tell which alternatives do not work for you.
+- Say what the current behavior is, what you expected instead, and why.
+Mention any alternatives that don't work for you.
-- **Explain why this enhancement would be useful** to most gitsby users.
-You may also want to point out the other projects that solved it better and which could serve as inspiration.
+- Explain why it would be useful to most gitsby users.
+Pointing at another project that solved it well helps.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->